 To allow people to subscribe to events, you must create a subscription form for each workflow that you want to have subscriptions.
 Subscription forms define who can subscribe to events, which properties they can subscribe to, and whether they can respond to notifications.
 You can also use these forms to set message content for the notifications sent to subscribers, and how to handle any responses.

 You can create a subscription form that will trigger a subscription for all events related to a workflow, or just for events related to a single messaging form within a plan.

 You can only create subscriptions based off messaging forms, not flow trigger forms.

 Once you have designed and configured a subscription form, you can create event feeds based on the form that define which properties and values should trigger a notification, and which devices should receive the message.
 Users can then subscribe to the events that most relate to them, or their supervisors can assign subscriptions on their behalf.

 - On the Workflows tab, click the name of the workflow that you want to allow others to subscribe to, and then click Subscriptions Forms.

 - To create a new subscription form, click Create Subscription Form, and then enter the following information in the Create New Subscription Form dialog box):

 - Name: Type a name for the new subscription form.
 The new form cannot have the same name as any other subscription form within the company, including ones created by other users.

 - Description: Type a brief description of the form that can help you and other users identify it.
 (Optional)

-- Scope: In the drop-down list select All Forms to allow subscriptions based on the communication plan, or select the name of a form to allow subscriptions based only on that form
+- Scope: In the drop-down list select All Forms to allow subscriptions based on the workflow, or select the name of a form to allow subscriptions based only on that form

 - In the Design Subscription Form window, configure the details of the form, as described in the following table: